Academic Policies

 Withdrawing from a Course

 After starting to participate in a class, a student may request to withdraw up to the withdraw deadline for the term.
 The student’s transcript will reflect a withdraw (‘W’) for the course.
 The ‘W’ is not a grade and will not affect the student’s overall GPA.
 A student participating in a course past the withdrawal deadline is not eligible for a withdrawal and will be assessed a final grade.
+Students should not assume the university will withdraw them from non-payment of fees or for non-attendance.
+A student participating in a course past the withdrawal deadline is not eligible for a withdrawal and will be assessed a final grade.

 The timing of when a student withdraws has both academic and financial implications.
-Students must meet with their academic advisor and financial aid counselor prior to making changes as withdrawing from a course may have ramifications for student status, financial aid eligibility, athletic eligibility, or program progression.
+Students must meet with their academic advisor and financial aid counselor prior to making changes as withdrawing from a course may have ramifications for student status, financial aid eligibility, athletic eligibility, immigration status or program progression.
 Please see the Refund Policies for details regarding the potential academic and financial implications of withdrawing from a course.

 Administrative Withdraw from a Course